urbit/urbit.org-reloaded/content/blog/urbit-for-creators.md

 +++
 title = "Urbit Is for Creators" date = 2021-12-03
-description = "Urbit is for creators who are ready to wake up from this bad dream.'"
+description = "Urbit is for creators who are ready to wake up from this bad dream."
 [extra]
 author = "Noah Kumin"
 ship = "~librex-dozryc"